The Eugenie La Gerche Scholarship

 Eugenie La Gerche, graduate of The University of Melbourne and generous benefactor, made available the Scholarship bearing her name to assist deserving Art History students particularly those experiencing financial hardship.
 Eugenie La Gerche graduated with a Bachelor of Arts Degree from The University of Melbourne in the 1930s and subsequently edited Farrago.
 Eugenie later took up watercolour painting, exhibiting in The Atheneum Gallery in 1957.
 Eugenie was also a benefactor to the Faculty of Science and, with her husband, founded the Hugh and Eugenie Johnston Scholarship for medical students.

-Several awards may be offered from this amount
+2018 amount TBC.
+Several awards may be offered from this amount.

 Open to needy and deserving fourth year honours and graduate Art History students (postgraduate diploma, Master of Arts coursework and research) demonstrating potential.
 Special consideration will be given to students experiencing financial hardship.
 The scholarship will normally be used to support a research project or comparable activity.